-One of the main reasons for the very negative growth recorded in sales of designer apparel and footwear during 2020 was the government-mandated closure of all non-essential retail outlets for an extended period during the quarantine lockdown that was enacted nationwide during the early stages of the COVID-19 pandemic.
-These store closures led to strong sales declines being registered in all categories of designer apparel and footwear, with all of the major brands in the category reporting huge losses over the course of the year as a result.
+One of the main reasons for the very negative growth recorded in sales of designer apparel and footwear during 2020 was the government-mandated nationwide closure of all non-essential retail outlets for an extended period during the early stages of the COVID-19 pandemic.
+These store closures led to strong sales declines in all categories of designer apparel and footwear, with all major brands in the category reporting huge losses over the course of the year.

-Many Indonesians discovered the benefits of e-commerce during 2020 as the COVID-19 pandemic made it difficult, if not impossible, for them to shop in stores.
+Many Indonesians discovered the benefits of e-commerce during the first year of the pandemic as COVID-19 strongly restricted their opportunities to shop in-store.
 While e-commerce has traditionally struggled to attract consumers looking for designer apparel and footwear due to the inability of consumers to gain first-hand experience of garments and try them on before committing to a purchase, new technologies are expected to emerge that will make e-commerce a more attractive retail channel.

-As mentioned above, the absence of fashion shows and the inability of designer apparel and footwear brands to showcase the new collections at higher profile industry events presented major challenges for category players during 2020.
-Thus, the return to fashion shows and industry showcase events during the forecast period is expected to be a major factor in the positive growth that is slated for designer apparel and footwear.
+The inability of designer apparel and footwear brands to showcase their new collections at high profile industry events presented major challenges for category players during the pandemic.
+As such, the return to fashion shows and industry showcase events during the forecast period is expected to be a major factor in the growth that is slated for designer apparel and footwear.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).